(This event will be a response to COP26, the United Nations Climate Change Summit held in November 2021)

 Training Documents & Certificate

-If you would like to support our training program and invest in the local community finding employment in the tourism industry, please donate TSH 50,000/- or USD$25.00 for a student to attend.
-Your contribution will help make a difference in their future.
+If you would like to support our climate change training program please donate TSH 15,000/- or USD$10.00 for a student to attend.
+Your contribution will help make a difference for their future.
 Thank you.

 Contact Mary via phone /text:+255 75 9424933.